DFE-Digital/social-work-induction-programme-digital-service/docs/devops/Future DevOps Work.md

 7. When a domain name has been established, introducing SSL certificates into Front Door for all environment domain names.
 Would be good to manage subdomains as per the environment name, e.g. `d01.swip.education.gov.uk` for the d01 dev environment and `swip.education.gov.uk` for the production domain name.

+8. End user friendly deployments.
+I.e. take site down with unavailable banner, then bring back up.

+9. Consider building cumulative release notes from commits.

+10. The workflows don't currently cope with redeploying the same image.
+(The app version is already correct, so doesn't wait for container restart.)
+Might want to implement an optional minimum wait time before checking the version endpoint.

 ## Pre-prod / Prod Work Items

 Issues to be addressed for pre-prod / production.